What is 360 Degree Feedback?

 • Further, the assessment decreases bias and discriminatory inclinations of raters

-• In addition, it provides constructive criticism in order to increase employee output
+• In addition, it provides constructive criticism to increase employee output

 • Moreover, it gives insight into training requirements